LivePersonInc/developer-center/pages/documents/data/messaging-interactions/methods/conversations.md

 **BODY/POST Parameters**

 #### Note: New capability - partial retrieval of data

-The API now allows you to retrive some of content, per your need.
-This is done by calling the API with contentToretrive parameter and specifiy the types of content you would like to get in the response.
+The API now allows you to retrive some of the content, per your need, instead of every possible key.
+This is done by calling the API with the contentToRetrive parameter and specifying the types of content you would like to get in the response.
-The default types that are returned (without using contentToRetrieve) are: campaign, messageRecords, agentParticipants, agentParticipantsLeave, agentParticipantsActive, consumerParticipants, transfers, interactions, messageScores, messageStatuses, conversationSurveys, coBrowseSessions, summary, sdes
+The default types that are returned (without using contentToRetrieve) are: campaign, messageRecords, agentParticipants, agentParticipantsLeave, agentParticipantsActive, consumerParticipants, transfers, interactions, messageScores, messageStatuses, conversationSurveys, coBrowseSessions, summary, sdes.

 Filter is sent in the POST data (body) with the following JSON structure.